osm70/Kura5Loader/README.md

 https://www.nirsoft.net/utils/run_as_date.html

+Extract the zip and use the Main folder as your base.
 Copy the Kura5 game files into the Data folder and copy RunAsDate into the same folder.
-Copy the entire Files folder into Kura5_Data inside the Data folder.
+Copy the entire Files folder from the zip into Kura5_Data inside the Data folder.

 Folder structure:
 ```